-The AD7610 is a 16-bit charge redistribution successive approximation register (SAR), architecture analog-to-digital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
+The AD7612 is a 16-bit charge redistribution successive approximation register (SAR), architecture analog-to-digital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
 The device is configured through hardware or via a dedicated write only serial configuration port for input range and operating mode.
-The AD7610 contains a high speed 16-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
-A falling edge on $\overline{\text{CNVST}}$ samples the analog input on IN+ with respect to a ground sense, IN-.
-The AD7610 features four different analog input ranges: 0 V to 5 V, 0 V to 10 V, ± 5 V, and ± 10 V. Power consumption is scaled linearly with throughput.
-The device is available in Pb-free 48-lead, lowprofile quad flat package (LQFP) and a lead frame chip-scale (LFCSP_VQ) package.
+The AD7612 contains a high speed 16-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
+A falling edge on CNVST samples the analog input on IN+ with respect to a ground sense, IN-.
+The AD7612 features four different analog input ranges and three different sampling modes: warp mode for the fastest throughput, normal mode for the fastest asynchronous throughput, and impulse mode where power consumption is scaled linearly with throughput.
 Operation is specified from -40°C to +85°C.